 The " present conjuncture of affairs " no doubt refers to the rapidly increasing encroachments of France on the back settlements, to which Evans draws particular attention in his " Analysis."
 He especially points out the great advantages to the English Colonies of the Country on the Ohio and the Lakes, and urges the necessity for more general knowledge of the nature and position of those remote parts and of the various ways by which they may be reached, in order that the French may more easily be dispossessed.
 He then proceeds to explain the scope and details of his map and particularly he points out the nature and sources of his information, and quotes his authorities for each part of the country when describing it.

-One has only to read Evans's Analysis to readily realize the extreme difficulty of making a map of this vast country on a small scale of about thirty-six miles to the inch on anything like correct lines.
-It is evident that he drew the map with the most conscientious desire for accuracy, and the "Analysis" reveals the extraordinary amount of information he had collected for the purpose.
-In his concluding remarks, Evans makes some curious and slighting allusions to the ambitions of Massachusetts towards independence, most interesting and prophetic in the light of subsequent events.
-But the main object of his book seems to have been to direct particular attention to the advantages of a colony on the Ohio and the retrieving of the country encroached on by the French.
-Some copies of the map were probably issued in advance of the publication of the "Analysis" for the map is stated, in the imprint, to have been published on June 23, 1755, whereas the Preface to the Analysis is dated August 9.
+One has only to read Evans's Analysis to readily realize the extreme difficulty of making a map of this vast country on a small scale of roughly thirty-six miles to the inch.
+It is evident that he drew the map with the most conscientious desire for accuracy, and the Analysis reveals the extraordinary amount of information he had collected for the purpose.
+In his concluding remarks, Evans makes some curious allusions to the ambitions of Massachusetts towards independence which are somewhat prophetic in light of subsequent events.
+However, the main object of his book seems to have been to direct particular attention to the advantages of a colony on the Ohio River and the retrieving of the country encroached upon by the French.
+Some copies of the map were probably issued in advance of the publication of the Analysis for the map is stated, in the imprint, to have been published on June 23, 1755, whereas the preface to the Analysis is dated August 9.

-The map evidently excited considerable attention in the Colonies, and, according to what Governor Pownall says in 1776, 2 it was for a long time generally accepted as the standard authority for settling boundaries, purchases, etc., on account of the extreme care and accuracy with which it had been prepared. . . .
-As a further testimony to the accuracy of Evans' work may be quoted Captain Thomas Hutchins, who, in the Preface to his Topographical Description of Virginia, published in 1778, says,
+The map evidently garnered considerable attention in the Colonies and, according to Pownall in 1776, it had long been generally accepted as the standard authority for settling boundaries, purchases, etc. on account of the extreme care and accuracy with which it had been prepared.
+Further testimony to the accuracy of Evans' work comes from Captain Thomas Hutchins, who, in the preface to his Topographical Description of Virginia, published in 1778, says:

 It is fit also, that I should take notice, that in the account which I have given of several of the branches of the Ohio, and Alleghany rivers, I have adopted the words of the late ingenious Mr. Lewis Evans, as I found he had properly described them in the Analysis to his Map of the Middle Colonies.